-Asia Pacific Basket Limited ("the Company") is a company incorporated and domiciled in Guernsey under The Companies (Guernsey) Law, 2008.
+East Asian Growth Basket Limited ("the Company") is a company incorporated and domiciled in Guernsey under The Companies (Guernsey) Law, 2008.
 The address of the registered office is given on page 3.
 The principal activity of the Company and its operations are detailed on page 4.
-These financial statements are presented in Australian Dollars.
-The functional currency of the Company is US Dollars.

-2. PRINCIPAL ACCOUNTING POLICIES
+2. MATERIAL ACCOUNTING POLICIES